hbs-rcs/hbsgrid-docs/docs/storage.md

 Please contact us at <research@hbs.edu> for connection parameters including *USER*, *HOSTNAME*, and *CA Certificates*.
 Note that some clients (including *DBeaver*) require you to set the *SSL CA Certificate*.
+**Connections from outside the HBS Grid always require an RCS-proviced SSL CA Certificate**.

 #### Configuration